top of page

 • What happens if I deliver early and cannot finish my course?

-If your baby is born early (37 weeks for singleton babies or 35 weeks for multiples) and you have not attended ANY classes, we will refund you the full course amount.
+If your baby is born early (37 weeks for singleton babies or 34 weeks for twins or multiples) and you have not attended ANY classes, we will refund you the full course amount.
 If you have attended some of the classes, we will work with you to provide any missing course content that may still be helpful retrospectively.
-If this is not helpful, we will work with you to see if we can offer any postnatal support in lieu of the Prenatal class content.
-Aside from this, no refunds can be issued for cancellation by a course participant (within one month of the course start date) for babies born at term, although Baby On Board may, in its sole and absolute discretion, offer a pro rata refund (as applicable) in certain exceptional circumstances.
+If this is not helpful, we will work with you to see if we can offer any postnatal support in lieu of the Prenatal content.
+Aside from this, no refunds can be issued for cancellation by a course participant (within one month of the course start date) for babies born at term, although Baby On Board may, in its sole and absolute discretion, offer a pro rata refund (as applicable) in certain exceptional and unforeseen circumstances.

 • Can partners come too?